What Education Do I Need For a Civilian Career?

 Allied health professions [7] fall within health or related services, and involve measures to identify, treat, and prevent diseases and disorders.
 Allied health professionals include certified nursing assistants, dental assistants, massage therapists, pharmacy technicians, medical assistants, and medical coding specialists.
 All of these careers can be launched through training at MTI:

-- Certified Nursing Assistants: Nurses can start their allied health careers as certified nursing assistants (CNAs).
+• Certified Nursing Assistants: Nurses can start their allied health careers as certified nursing assistants (CNAs).
 The Basic Nursing Assistant Course at MTI prepares qualified individuals to be safe, caring, and effective nursing assistants who work under the supervision of qualified healthcare professionals.

-- Dental Assistants: The Dental Assisting Program at MTI provides entry-level theory and hands-on training in basic and routine clinical and office tasks.
+• Dental Assistants: The Dental Assisting Program at MTI provides entry-level theory and hands-on training in basic and routine clinical and office tasks.

-- Massage Therapists: The Massage Therapy Program at MTI provides the skills and hands-on clinical training needed to perform therapeutic massage utilizing a variety of techniques.
+• Massage Therapists: The Massage Therapy Program at MTI provides the skills and hands-on clinical training needed to perform therapeutic massage utilizing a variety of techniques.

-- Medical Assistants: The Medical Assisting Program at MTI provides entry-level theory and hands-on training in basic and routine clinical and administrative tasks.
+• Medical Assistants: The Medical Assisting Program at MTI provides entry-level theory and hands-on training in basic and routine clinical and administrative tasks.
 Enrolled students are taught the skills required to perform in clinical and office settings.

-- Medical Coding Specialists: The MTI Medical Coding Specialist Program provides the skills and knowledge required for entry-level positions normally available in medical offices, clinics, hospitals, and insurance companies as a part of healthcare teams.
+• Medical Coding Specialists: The MTI Medical Coding Specialist Program provides the skills and knowledge required for entry-level positions normally available in medical offices, clinics, hospitals, and insurance companies as a part of healthcare teams.
 This MTI program instructs students in the analysis of medical records (charts) and the assignment of codes for indexing diagnoses and procedures to provide information for reimbursement purposes.

 Beauty Trades

+In the beauty industry, individuals can become hair stylists, colorists, nail technicians, estheticians, and makeup artists.
+To get started in the world of beauty, most positions require cosmetology training.
 At MTI, the Cosmetology Program provides students with entry-level skills relating to hair, nails, and skin with an emphasis on hygiene, sanitation, customer relations, and salon management.
 This program provides students with theory and skills training in basic hair cutting, hair styling, and hair coloring.
 Graduates should be able to perform the basic facial, including but not limited to, masks, specialized facials, and manual care.

 Truck Driving

+Forbes included heavy tractor-trailer truck driver in their top-10 best jobs for veterans in 2014, and GiJobs lists CDL Driver as the 15th top job for veterans, clearly indicating truck driving is an appealing option for many veterans.
 At MTI, the Professional Truck Driving Program prepares students for CDL Class A license exams and entry-level truck driving careers.
 Students complete the Professional Truck Driving Program with forklift certifications, load securement, and cargo handling certifications, preventative maintenance certifications, and entry-level driver training (ELDT) certifications.
 To learn more about truck driving, read “4 Reasons to Consider Truck Driving in 2018.”
+The MTI CDL Training Course teaches students procedures and techniques through hands-on experience and classroom theory.
+The 20-day CDL Training Course is designed for those with prior trucking experience, and helps prepare the student to pass the state licensing exam and obtain a CDL with the issuing state.

 Midwest Technical Institute (MTI)

-Veterans possess transferable skills that complement the hands-on training required for some MTI skilled trades vocational programs, including welding, HVAC/R-MAR, and commercial truck driving.
+MTI values skills veterans learn during military service and helps veterans visualize how military skills translate into the civilian workplace.
+Veterans possess transferable skills that complement the hands-on training required for some MTI skilled trades vocational programs, including welding, HVAC/R, and commercial truck driving.
 Plus, most of the available MTI programs, like the following, can be completed in less than a year:

-- CDL Training Course – 20 days
+• CDL Training Course – 20 days

-- Basic Nursing Assistant – 7 weeks
+• Basic Nursing Assistant – 7 weeks

-- Professional Truck Driving – 5 months
+• Professional Truck Driving – 5 months

-- Journeyman Welder Program – 7 months
+• Welding Program – 7 months

-- HVAC/R-MAR Technician – 9 months
+• HVAC/R Technician – 9 months

-- Massage Therapy – 9 months
+• Massage Therapy – 9 months

-- Medical Assisting – 9 months
+• Medical Assisting – 9 months

-- Medical Coding Specialist – 9 months
+• Medical Coding Specialist – 9 months

-- Journeyman Welder II Program – 10 months
+• Welding & Pipefitting Program – 10 months

 Military Skills Can Translate to Many Civilian Careers

 While transitioning from a military position to a civilian career may be nerve-wracking, you already have plenty of skills that can help you in a trade field like welding, cosmetology, or allied health.
 From your military experience, you possess teamwork, dedication, focus, communication, and respect, which can aid nearly any position in trade industries.
 Once you have identified the industry you feel is the best fit for your skills and passions, it’s important to also consider the education and training required.
-Military experience can also potentially lead to additional scholarship opportunities, and many schools, like MTI, offer resources like job placement assistance to those who qualify.
+Military experience can also potentially lead to additional scholarship opportunities, and many schools, like MTI, offer resources like career placement assistance to those who qualify.
 Contact the Admissions Team at MTI today to learn more about our programs.

 Sources